johnbamberg/johnbamberg.github.io/publications.md

 ## Submitted

+- Ramsey numbers and extremal structures in polar spaces,
+with Anurag Bishnoi and Ferdinand Ihringer.
 - Low rank groups of Lie type acting point and line-primitively on finite generalised quadrangles,
-with Vishnuram Arumugam and Michael Giudici
+with Vishnuram Arumugam and Michael Giudici.
 - Tactical decompositions in finite polar spaces and non-spreading classical group actions,
 with Michael Giudici, Jesse Lansdown, Gordon Royle.
 - New 2-closed groups that are not automorphism